anthonywithah/chase-the-legend/README.md

 **5. Is commentating during a match in the style of a TV commentator a sign of madness?**

 No!
 Chase The Legend can be an exciting game, so have fun with it :)

+# Sharing

+To promote this Github and to make sure the latest files being used - when sharing this game, please do not share the files themselves, please share this Github instead: **github.com/anthonywithah/chase-the-legend**

 # Supporting Graphics